-he Neoclassical period, Neoclassicism or Neo-Classicism, was a revival of Greek and Roman art and architecture in Europe.
+The Neoclassical period, Neoclassicism or Neo-Classicism, was a revival of Greek and Roman art and architecture in Europe.
 It occurred around the middle of the 1700s (18th Century) and continued during the 1800s (19th Century).
-Neoclassicism was not only a result of new discoveries from Greek and Roman art and architecture, but it was also a revolt against the opulence of the Baroque and Rococo art movements that came before.
+Neoclassicism was not only a result of new discoveries from these ancient cultural styles, but it was also a revolt against the opulence of the Baroque and Rococo art movements that came before.

 - 1 An Introduction to Neoclassicism

 - 3 The Ever Continued Neoclassical

 First, let us look at the term “Neoclassical”, the prefix neo originates from Greek roots (néos), according to the Merriam-Webster Dictionary online it translates to “young, fresh, new”.
 The word “classics” also translates from the Latin word classicus, which denotes the highest rank, or highest class.